Reezaali/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

     }
     ````

-1. Create a **webpack.config.js** file in the project root directory to configure webpack for this project.
-Updated it as seen below.
+1. Create a **webpack.config.js** file in the project root directory to configure webpack for this project, and add the following code.

     ````javascript
     var path = require('path')